Monday, April 26, 2021

 Battle of the Atlantic: U-564 (Kptlt.
 Reinhard Suhren), on its fifth mission out of Brest, torpedoes and sinks Mexican tanker Potrero del Llano off Cape Florida.
 This is a mistake, as Mexico is a neutral country.
 While watching the ship early in the morning, Suhren misreads the Mexican flag as Italian (which, due to the variation of the flag being flown, is an easy mistake to make).
 In any event, Suhren, not realizing the ship is Mexican, decides it is a legitimate war target.
 He torpedoes Potrero del Llano, causing 13 deaths and 22 survivors, who are picked up by USS PC-536.
 This sinking causes a diplomatic incident between Mexico and Germany.
 After another sinking on 20 May 1942, Mexico declares war two days later.

-After being bombed and damaged in the Arctic Ocean by the Luftwaffe on 14 May 1942, 8821-ton Royal Navy cruiser HMS Trinidad must be scuttled by HMS Matchless the next day.
-There are 69 deaths.
+After being bombed and damaged in the Arctic Ocean by the Luftwaffe on 14 May 1942 and then running into one of its own torpedos, 8821-ton Royal Navy cruiser HMS Trinidad, now trying to return to the UK for permanent repairs and with speed reduced to 20 knots, is attacked by 20+ Ju-88s.
+One bomb hits near the previous damage and starts a fire that gets out of control.
+It must be scuttled by HMS Matchless the next day.
+There are 63-69 deaths, including 4 Czech airmen.

 U-507 (KrvKpt.
 Harro Schacht), on its second mission out of Lorient, torpedoes and damages 4148ptno Honduran freighter Amapala in the Gulf of Mexico.
 US Coast Guard Cutter Boutwell takes Amapala in tow, but it eventually sinks.
 There are one death and 57 survivors, rescued by patrol aircraft and fishing schooner Gonzalez.